 Lectures and seminars: up to 72 hours.

-Students are expected to consistently and actively be a part of the teaching hours.
+Students are expected to be actively present in class.
 This expectation is also the basis for the preparation towards the exam.

 Compulsory Assignments and Attendance

 Seminar attendance is obligatory.
 Students must attend at least 80 % of the seminars in order to sit for the exam.

 Forms of Assessment

-Students who do not comply with the guidelines given under obligatory assignments lose the right to take the exam in the course.
+Students who do not complete their obligatory attendance (described above) lose the right to take the exam in the course.

 Examination Support Material

 The grading scale is A-F, where F is a fail.

 The course includes a selection of representative texts, authors and movements in British literature (poetry, prose and drama).
-The texts are viewed in light of problems of basic literary theory as well as social, political and cultural perspectives, which are also covered by relevant curriculum.
+The texts are viewed in light of problems of basic literary theory as well as social, political and cultural perspectives, which are also covered by the relevant curriculum.

 The reading list will be available by 1 December for the Spring Semester.